apache/dolphinscheduler/docs/en_US/frontend-deployment.md

 ### Automated Deployment

-Edit the installation file`vi install-escheduler-ui.sh` in the` escheduler-ui` directory
+Edit the installation file`vi install-dolphinscheduler-ui.sh` in the` dolphinscheduler-ui` directory

 Change the front-end access port and the back-end proxy interface address